Team Draft Marks Anniversary With Call To Action To Support Annual Lung Cancer Survivors Super Bowl Challenge

-Atlanta, GA – Chris Draft faced some tough opponents during his 12 years in the NFL, but nothing could have prepared him for the news he and then girlfriend, Keasha, received when Keasha, a never-smoker, was diagnosed with lung cancer.
-Despite the diagnosis and knowing the long odds they faced, Chris and Keasha decided to fight back, and on November, 27, 2011, standing hand-in-hand, they launched Team Draft at their wedding.
+(Atlanta, GA) – Chris Draft faced some tough opponents during his 12 years in the NFL, but nothing could have prepared him for the news he and then girlfriend, Keasha, received when Keasha, a never-smoker, was diagnosed with lung cancer.
+Despite the diagnosis and knowing the long odds they faced, Chris and Keasha made a choice to fight back and 8 years ago today, on November 27, 2011, standing hand-in-hand, they launched Team Draft at their wedding.
 Keasha died a month later.

 About Team Draft

 Team Draft is an initiative of the Chris Draft Family Foundation dedicated to increasing lung cancer awareness and research funding.
 To learn more or to donate, visit www.teamdraft.org.